 If you were to ask me, this cake is sheer perfection the way it is: sweet, but not overly sweet, with a good hint of booze coming from the soaked fruit, and a lovely light sponge.

 Decorating it does make it more christmassy though, so I could always go with it.
-If the traditional way involves using fondant and marzipan for a festive touch, my fruit cake uses only a rum-flavoured icing.
+If the traditional way involves using fondant and marzipan for a festive touch, my fruit cake uses a rum-flavoured icing.
 It's a lot more delicious, and it does the job amazingly well, no need for that much sweetness.

 To make the icing, sift the icing sugar, add the rum and milk, and mix to get a smooth thin paste that will be spread over the cake.
 The dripping actually makes the cake even more impressive than covered it all over, but do go for the style you like the best.